CivicTechAtlanta/marta-js/README.md

 This library is a wrapper for the
 [MARTA Realtime RESTful APIs](https://www.itsmarta.com/app-developer-resources.aspx).

+It's designed to work both in node.js and the browser.

 Because the documentation of the upstream APIs is limited, this library alters some naming conventions from what the API returns in an effort to make the data easier to understand.

 It uses [moment](https://momentjs.com/docs) for times and durations, and it's written in TypeScript to aid in defining data structures.